EMODnet/EMODnet-Biology-Benthos-Interpolated-Maps/README.md

 1. Using a uniform correlation length all over the domain (0.1°) (directory `1-UniformL`)
 2. Using a spatially variable correlation length (see figure below), derives from the substrates (directory `2-VariableL`).

-For both anaysis, 2 types of products are created (described in the next section):
+For both analysis, 2 types of products are created (described in the next section):
-1. Figures (jpg format).
+1. Figures (`jpg` format).
 2. NetCDF files.

 ![variableL](product/figures/variableL.jpg)